nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/Legislative_Council.md

 (e) The Legislative Affairs Commission shall represent and advance UCSU’s interests to the Colorado State Government and the United States Government.

+## §1.2.7 – Committee Operations Guide Requirement

+**Enacted by** 38 LCB 6 (1991)

+**Text:**

+(a) The Chair of each Standing Committee shall revise their committee's operations guide at the end of each session and submit it to the Vice President Pro Tempore.

+(b) A copy of the guide shall be retained by the current Chair of the committee, the President Pro Tempore, and the Vice President Pro Tempore.